 The importance of the spiritual autobiography to the nonconformist sectarian community in the middle decades of the seventeenth century cannot be overestimated.
 For religious dissenters like John Bunyan, himself a 'mechanick preacher' at the First Independent Church at Bedford, written testimony of the visitation of God's grace would have been a condition of membership of a nonconformist congregation.
-Indeed, as Vera Camden has said, the doctrines of the Bedford Church were 'moderately Calvinistic, tolerant in matters of baptism and communion, while adamantly predestinarian in their emphasis on the need for calling and public testimony of conversion for its members'2.
-The spiritual autobiography met the necessary soteriological requirements by adapting to the Calvinist leanings of these religious testimonials adhered.
+Indeed, as Vera Camden has said, the doctrines of the Bedford Church were 'moderately Calvinistic, tolerant in matters of baptism and communion, while adamantly predestinarian in their emphasis on the need for calling and public testimony of conversion for its members'.
+The spiritual autobiography met the necessary soteriological requirements by adapting to the Calvinist leanings of the congregation until there emerged a set of conventions to which writers of these religious testimonials adhered.
 This classic model is perhaps best illustrated in Bunyan's own Grace Abounding to the Chief of Sinners3 but the structural template can be seen in many other examples from the Civil War and Restoration periods.